Safety

 What To Wear

-There is very little information about current weather conditions in the preserve and sunny 70 degree days can rapidly turn into bone chilling 40 degree rains.
-It is important to pack rain gear as well as cold weather gear even if the forecast in Nome is calling for clear skies and warm temperatures during your trip.
+There may be very little information about current weather conditions in the preserve, and sunny 70-degree days can rapidly turn into bone-chilling 40-degree rains.
+It is important to pack rain gear as well as cold weather gear, even if the forecast in Nome is calling for clear skies and warm temperatures during your trip.

 Pack Extra Food

-It is important to realize you are more than 80 miles from the nearest hospital and 540 miles from Anchorage, the nearest major medical facility.
-If you get injured in optimal conditions, you are looking at a 3-4 hour wait.
+It is important to realize you are more than 80 miles from the nearest hospital and 540 miles from the nearest major medical facility in Anchorage.
+If you get injured in optimal conditions, you are looking at a 3 to 4 hour wait.
 It is important to bring a well-stocked medical kit.
 If you require any daily medication, it is a good practice to pack enough to last a week longer than your expected stay.

 Communication

 Due to its remote location, there is no cell phone service in the preserve.
-The only way to communicate with the outside world is by personal satellite phone.
-If you are looking for a cheaper way to be covered in case of medical emergency, we recommend a satellite tracking device or an Emergency Locator Transmitter (ELT).
+The only means of communication is by personal satellite phone.
+For another way to be covered in case of medical emergency, take a satellite tracking device or an Emergency Locator Transmitter (ELT).

 Leave an Itinerary

-Let friends and family know when and where you are going, how long you'll be gone, and some idea of what you are doing.
-Be sure to include the name of the pilot and tail number of the plane you are taking, and your satellite phone number.
-Call the people when you arrive back from the backcountry so they know you are okay.
-Rescue is delayed when friends and loved ones don't know your planned route or when you are returning.
+Let friends and family know when and where you are going, how long you'll be gone, and some idea of your plans.
+Be sure to include your satellite phone number and the name of the pilot and tail number of the plane you are taking.
+Call when you arrive back from the backcountry so friends and family know you are okay.
+Rescue will be delayed if others don't know your planned route or when you are returning.

 While no backcountry permit is needed to visit Bering Land Bridge National Preserve, it is a good idea to contact park staff for information on cabin conditions and weather hazards as well as information about the preserve's features.